 5. Military families should be able to inspect their home no later than 15 days prior to their move-in date.

-6. Military families should be allowed to easilywithhold their basic housing allowance through a newly created administrative process in any instance that a housing problem is not resolved within 3 attempts.
+6. Create a new administrative process which allows military families to withhold their basic housing allowance in any instance that a housing problem is not resolved within 3 attempts.

-7. Military families need help with access to justice.
-They should be advised that they are entitled to all of the legal protections for tenants in the State in which they live and under applicable federal laws such as the Servicemembers Civil Relief Act.
+7. Military families should be advised that they are entitled to all of the legal protections for tenants in the State in which they live and under applicable federal laws such as the Servicemembers Civil Relief Act.

-8. A uniform military family tenant’s bill of rights should be created.
-This information should be included as an addendum to each lease executed by the housing companies.
+8. A uniform military family tenant’s bill of rights should be included as an addendum to each lease executed by the housing companies.

-9. No portion of the revenue of the housing companies should be tied to satisfaction surveys they conduct.
+9. Self-conducted satisfaction surveys by housing contractors should not be linked to payment under the contract.
 This has only incentivized non-disclosure of pervasive housing issues to ensure receipt of payment.

 10. Housing companies should not be able to unilaterally close a maintenance ticket.
 In order to be closed, a ticket should require the sign-off of tenants as well as housing maintenance staff.